 Course Design Review (OSCQR)

-About the Course Design Review
+About the Course Design Review Process

 The Course Design Review process promotes continuous improvement in instructional design of online asynchronous, online synchronous, hybrid plus, and hybrid courses.
 This research-based course design review and enhancement model was developed to offer a team approach to the application of instructional design principles to online and hybrid courses.

-Faculty, peer reviewers, and instructional designers work together throughout the Course Design Review process, using the OSCQR tool to promote systematic reflection on elements of course design that promote quality learning experiences for students and achievement of the desired learning outcomes.
+Faculty and instructional designers work together throughout the Course Design Review process, using the OSCQR tool to promote systematic reflection on elements of course design that promote quality learning experiences for students and achievement of the desired learning outcomes.
 This process is intended to assist in conversations about how we can strengthen student learning experiences by using effective practices in instructional design.

 Course Design Review (OSCQR) Process